sobolevn/heisenbug-2019/README.md

 You can see that we even use property-based tests [here](https://github.com/sobolevn/heisenbug-2019/blob/master/tests/test_algorithm.py).

-But it still does not save us from false-positives of mutation testing.
+But it still does not save us from the false-positives of mutation testing.

-Main take-away: it is really hard to use mutation testing to test algorithms build with performance and optimisations in mind.
+Main take-away: it is really hard to use mutation testing to test algorithms built with performance and optimisations in mind.

 ### opensource_disl_case.ipynb